cjpassalacqua/cjpassalacqua/README.md

-# Hi, I'm Christian — AI + Cloud Security Engineer (In Progress)
+# Hi, I'm Christian — AI + Cloud Cybersecurity Engineer (In Progress)

 I’m transitioning into **Cloud & Cybersecurity** with an emphasis on AI, combining hands-on AWS labs, security fundamentals, and real-world problem solving from healthcare and IT workflows.
-I’m building a portfolio that shows real technical work — not fluff.
+I’m building a portfolio that shows real technical work, not fluff.

 ---